 Prepares you for any unforeseen financial emergencies

 After retirement, you would not want to be financially dependent on anyone in case of financial emergencies such as medical expenses or providing for your family and loved one’s needs.
-A good retirement budget can help you build an emergency fund that will prepare you for unforeseen life circumstances.
+A good budget can help you build an emergency fund that will prepare you for unforeseen life circumstances.

 Helps you leave a legacy

 You have tirelessly worked hard to build a life of comfort and stability for your family.
 You want to ensure that this comfort lasts for decades in post-retirement and even in your absence.
-The proper retirement budget enables you to build your retirement savings, enabling you to leave wealth behind for your family.
+The proper budget enables you to build your retirement savings, enabling you to leave wealth behind for your family.

 How Does a Retirement Budget Worksheet Work?

-Generally, the retirement budget worksheet helps you to determine whether your current savings rate is sufficient to support your living expenses in retirement or not.
+Generally, the worksheet helps you to determine whether your current savings rate is sufficient to support your living expenses in retirement or not.
 The worksheet gathers input, including your financial information and assumptions about factors affecting your retirement income.
 It makes use of financial formulas to project the value of your nest egg at retirement and gauge whether your retirement plan is on track.
 This is usually based on whether you will need the same or more or less than your current income.

 The retirement budget worksheet is not an excellent predictor of whether you can retire but filling it in is a significant first step in planning your retirement.
-Customarily, the retirement budget worksheet gives either of these two recommendations:
+Customarily, the worksheet gives either of these two recommendations: